More Child Soldiers Released in South Sudan

-On Tuesday, August 7, 128 children and adolescents formerly associated with armed forces and armed groups will be released in a ceremony in Gbudue State, South Sudan.
-CMMB and its partners, including UNICEF, will be participating at event, along with several South Sudanese government officials.
-Among those present will be General Chaplain Khamis Edward (Ministry of Defense), Christopher Muchiri Murenga (UNMISS Yambio HoFO), Mahimbo Mdoe (UNICEF Country Representative), Hon.
-Obwaha Claude Akasha (Deputy Chairperson), and Hon.
-Grace Datiro (Deputy Governor Gbudue State).
+On Tuesday, August 7, more than 100 children and adolescents formerly associated with armed forces and armed groups will be released in a ceremony in Gbudue State, South Sudan.
+CMMB and its partners, including UNICEF, will be participating at the event.
+Several South Sudanese government officials – including Minister of Defense, General Chaplain Khamis Edward – will also be present to witness as the children remove their uniforms and lay down their guns.

 This ceremony comes after the release of hundreds of child soldiers on two previous occasions – this past February and April.
-Since the civil war began nearly five years ago, it is estimated that over 19,000 children have been recruited as child soldiers and robbed of their childhoods.
+Since the civil war began nearly five years ago, it is estimated that over 19,000 children were recruited as child soldiers and robbed of their childhoods.

-As a key partner for child protection around Yambio, CMMB has played an active role in the overall reintegration process of former child soldiers, including disarmament, demobilization, and reunification of families.
+As a key partner for child protection around Yambio, CMMB plays an active role in the overall reintegration process of former child soldiers, including disarmament, demobilization, and reunification with families.
 The reintegration process is slow and challenging.
 The horrors that so many of these children have faced require specialized support, patience, and time.